mikiPP/Trillio/README.md

-# Trillio
+# Trillo

-A fictional web done by me designed by Jonas Schmedtmann in his course.Made only in scss and html
+A fictional web done by me designed by Jonas Schmedtmann in [his course](https://www.udemy.com/course/advanced-css-and-sass).Made only in scss and html